 An application for changes regarding a call sign should be made if changes are made after the issue of the call sign which affect the Ship Station License.
-Examples given are change of ship's name, radio equipment, accounting authority or contact person ashore in the event of a distress situation.
+Examples given are change of ship's name, owner, radio equipment, accounting authority or contact person ashore in the event of a distress situation.

 The HEX ID for the ship's EPIRB is registered by applying for changes, as are the registration and updating of the ship's Inmarsat numbers.